 Does your kiddo have good grades?
 If you’re the proud parent of a student with a good GPA, your insurance company will likely reward you with a discount.
 “Good students” are seen as being less of a risk, so check and see if you qualify for a Good Student Discount.
 See, hitting the books and studying hard comes in handy sometimes!

-If you have a slightly older teen driver who’s headed off to college, you might be able to get a discount if they’re going to school far away (for example, 100 miles from home) and they’re not bringing a vehicle with them.
+If you have a slightly older teen driver who’s headed off to college, you might be able to get a discount if they’re going to school more than 100 miles away and they’re not bringing a vehicle with them.
 They won’t have so much time behind the wheel, and that’s where the discount kicks in.

 These are just a couple possible discounts.
 Be sure to ask your agent about any others you might qualify for.